-These condensed consolidated interim financial statements for the three months ended March 31, 2017 have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") following the same accounting policies and methods of computation as the consolidated financial statements of the Company for the year ended December 31, 2016, except as disclosed below.
+These condensed consolidated interim financial statements for the three and six months ended June 30, 2017 have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") following the same accounting policies and methods of computation as the consolidated financial statements of the Company for the year ended December 31, 2016, except as disclosed within these condensed consolidated interim financial statements.
 The disclosures below are incremental to those included with annual consolidated financial statements and certain disclosures, which are normally required to be included in the notes to the annual consolidated financial statements, have been condensed or omitted.

-These condensed consolidated interim financial statements were authorized for issuance by the Company's Audit Committee on May 24, 2017, and should be read in conjunction with the annual financial statements for the year ended December 31, 2016.
+These condensed consolidated interim financial statements were authorized for issuance by the Company's Audit Committee on August 24, 2017, and should be read in conjunction with the annual financial statements for the year ended December 31, 2016.